aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`analysis_plugins:Trace Length Analysis`
      - Analyses the track length of traced data.

+   * - :ref:`analysis_plugins:Track Population Analysis`
+     - Analyses the local diffusion of tracks within a window and classifies tracks into sub-populations based on diffusion metrics.

    * - :ref:`analysis_plugins:OPTICS`
      - Runs the OPTICS algorithm to perform interactive density-based clustering of localisation data.